 About Mark R. Baran

 Mark Baran, JD LL.M., is a Principal in the Tax Department at Marks Paneth LLP.
-He has more than 25 years of specialized tax, transactional and legal experience advising publicly-traded and private companies, regulated financial institutions, investors, high net worth individuals, and government agencies.
-Mr. Baran provides specialized tax consulting and transactional services to a broad spectrum of clients and industries including the public sector.
-He routinely provides tax opinions on the tax implications of...
+He has more than 25 years of tax, transactional and legal experience advising publicly-traded and private companies, regulated financial institutions, investors, high net worth individuals, and government agencies.
+Mr. Baran’s practice areas include providing tax consulting and transactional services to a broad spectrum of clients and industries including the public sector.
+He routinely provides tax opinions on the tax implications...
 READ MORE +